- ► What happens if I select a standalone ESXi for creating Auto Configuration rules?

-- If rule1 is created without any exclusion patterns, and can include powered off VMs (Powered Off setting is unchecked), rule1 auto configures VM1 and VM2.
+- If rule1 is created without any exclusion patterns and can include powered off virtual machines (Powered Off setting is unchecked), rule1 auto-configures VM1 and VM2.

-- ► I want to reconfigure virtual machines using rules, but the server group I want to specify in the rule uses a different storage than the server group to which the virtual machines are already attached.
+- ► I want to reconfigure virtual machines using rules, but the rule uses a different storage than the storage which the virtual machines are already using.
 What happens if I create and use this rule?

-- If you try to reconfigure your virtual machines using rules, reconfiguration fails if the server group specified in the rule uses a different storage.
+- If you try to reconfigure your virtual machines using rules, reconfiguration fails if the storage specified in the rule is different.
 For example, you add virtual machines VM1 and VM2 under folder VMFD1 in a vCenter setup.
-You attach VM1 and VM2 to the server group G1 that uses storage US-West.
-Later, you create an auto-configuration rule R1 for folder VMFD1 in which you specify server group G2 that uses storage US-East.
+You attach VM1 and VM2 to the storage US-West.
+Later, you create an auto-configuration rule R1 for folder VMFD1 in which you specify storage as US-East.
 In the rule R1, you disable Exclude already configured VMs ensuring auto-configuration of all virtual machines in the folder when the rule is applied.

 When the rule R1 to folder VMFD1 is applied:

-- VM1 and VM2 remain attached to the server group G1 using US-West since the reconfiguration fails due to the different storage
+- VM1 and VM2 remain attached to the US-West storage since the reconfiguration fails due to the different storage.